ryan4orce/fullstackbootcamp/lab_storage_configuration/lab_storage_configuration.rst

 Takeaways
 +++++++++

-- The default cluster redundancy factor is set to 2.
-Clusters with a redundancy factor of 2 have 1/2 of the total usable space (30 TB = 15 TB usable space) because there are two copies of the data kept.
+- The default cluster redundancy factor is set to 2, meaning that there are at least 2 copies of all data at a given time.
 - A ZooKeeper failures tolerable of 1 means that one component in the cluster (one CVM, one NIC, one disk, and so on) can be down without impacting data resiliency.
 A failures tolerable of 2 means two components in the cluster can be down without impacting data resiliency.
 The two components can be different types.